jopraveen/jopraveen.github.io/_posts/2024-11-17-xss-finder.md

 ![](https://raw.githubusercontent.com/jopraveen/jopraveen/refs/heads/main/imgs/Pasted%20image%2020241022195622.png)

 - After setting up the pwndbg we can run the d8 binary like this to get an interactive shell to debug
-- Since it's a CVE and I haven't implemented any custom patches in the browser's code, you guys can refer the above two blogs for the vulnerability detail
+- Since it's a CVE and I haven't implemented any custom patches, you guys can refer the above two blogs for the vulnerability in detail
 - I'm just using the above blog to build the exploit and I will explain only the payload crafting part in detail

 #### Crafting exploit